 Mergers & Acquisitions names the 2020 Most Influential Women in Mid-Market M&A

-Mergers & Acquisitions has named the 2020 Most Influential Women in Mid-Market M&A. (See full list below.)
+International Women's Day is Sunday, March 8, marking a good moment to highlight Mergers & Acquisitions' 2020 Most Influential Women in Mid-Market M&A. (See full list below.)
 This marks the fifth year we have produced the list.
 It’s been gratifying to watch the project evolve over the years – and become more influential itself.
 This year, we received more nominations than ever before.
 As a result, we expanded the number honored to 42 in 2020, up from 36 in 2019.

 Some of the names are familiar to our readers and have appeared previously.
 Pam Hendrickson, the chief operating officer of the Riverside Co., for example, continues to expand her sphere of influence.
 In addition to playing a pivotal role at a leading private equity firm, Hendrickson serves on the board of the American Investment Council, an advocacy and resource organization.
 Hendrickson meets regularly with lawmakers on behalf of the PE industry.
 That will be especially important in 2020, a presidential election year.

 We’re also pleased to welcome many newcomers to the list, such as Shay Brokemond, managing director, industrials, William Blair, who recently closed five transactions in five months.
 “Change starts at home,” Brokemond says.
 “I’m deeply committed to developing diverse talent, as well as creating a culture where everyone — regardless of their background or position — feels empowered to bring their full and authentic selves to the office each day.”